Lawyer says U.S. blocks investigation of Afghan massacre

 A reliable account of the events of the night of the massacre has not yet emerged.
 A recent report indicated Afghan villagers doubt Bales acted alone.
 Other reports suggest Bales left his base twice during the night.

-“I don’t believe that’s the case, but we can’t say that for sure,” Browne said on Friday.
+“I don’t believe that’s the case, but we don’t know for sure at this point,” Browne said on Friday.

 Browne said his investigators had spoken to U.S. soldiers in Afghanistan but had not managed to contact any witnesses.